Fody/Fody/README.md

  * Added complexity to setting up build environment.
  * Bugs in unsupported versions in .NET may be manifest as bugs in Fody.

+## Edit and continue

+Edit and continue is not supported.
+There is no extension point to re-weave an assembly after the edit part.

 ## Project formats